 We're thrilled you're able to celebrate Pride month in Phoenix and hope this guide offers a useful glimpse at the festivities taking place throughout June.
 Still, you’ll find points of Pride throughout the city — many of which are listed below — available all year long.

 Worth noting: In Phoenix, the annual Pride Festival and Parade takes place in November.
-And Rainbows Festival, an annual street fair that takes place in downtown’s Heritage Square, takes place at the end of April.
+And Rainbows Festival, an annual street fair that takes place in downtown’s The Square PHX, takes place at the end of April.

 Meet locals who are blazing the trail between the LGBTQ+ and business communities, and find out where to show your support year-round.